mesonbuild/meson/docs/markdown/Installing.md

 The argument is the name of the script file relative to the current subdirectory.

+## Installing as the superuser

+When building as a non-root user, but installing to root-owned locations via e.g. `sudo ninja install`, ninja will attempt to rebuild any out of date targets as root.
+This results in various bad behaviors due to build outputs and ninja internal files being owned by root.

+Running `meson install` is preferred for several reasons.
+It can rebuild out of date targets and then re-invoke itself as root.

+*(since 1.1.0)* Re-invoking as root will try to guess the user's preferred method for re-running commands as root.
+The order of precedence is: sudo, doas, pkexec (polkit).
+An elevation tool can be forced by setting `$MESON_ROOT_CMD`.

 ## DESTDIR support

 Sometimes you need to install to a different directory than the